-When a small car or a pickup truck pulls in front of a big rig or semi-truck to move forward in traffic it makes one cringe.
-If the passenger car driver was aware of the increased stopping distance required to stop a commercial vehicle compared to a passenger car or pickup truck, they would never attempt that maneuver.
+When a small car or a pickup truck pulls in front of a big rig or semi-truck to move forward in traffic, it makes one cringe.
+If the driver of the passenger car was aware of the increased stopping distance required to stop a commercial vehicle compared to a passenger car or pickup truck, they would never attempt that maneuver.

 Getting in front of a big rig can be extremely dangerous if the traffic stops suddenly in front of you and you have an 80,000-pound vehicle right behind you.

 One of the most important differences between a passenger car and a commercial truck is the stopping distance of the big truck.
-Tractor-trailers can require up to 40% more distance to stop than that a typical passenger car.
-Add poor weather to the equation, and the stopping distance difference can even worsen.
+Tractor-trailers can require up to 40% more distance to stop than that of a typical passenger car.
+Add poor weather to the equation, and the stopping distance difference can even be worse.
 Add bad brakes on a truck, and the results can be terrible.

 Generally, at 60 miles an hour, an 18-wheeler can take up to 450 feet after the brakes are applied before the rig can come to a complete stop.
 A loaded truck stops quicker than one that is empty because the load provides extra traction to the tires.